Hubert Harrison: Later years

 In the 1920s, after breaking with Garvey, Harrison continued public speaking, writing, and organizing.
 He lectured on politics history, science, literature, social sciences, international affairs, and the arts for the New York City Board of Education, and was one of the first to use radio to discuss topics in which he had expertise.
 In early July 1923, he spoke on "The Negro and The Nation" over New York station WEAF.
 His book and theater reviews and other writings appeared in many of the leading periodicals of the day—including The New York Times, New York Tribune, Pittsburgh Courier, Chicago Defender, Amsterdam News, New York World, Nation, New Republic, Modern Quarterly, Boston Chronicle, and Opportunity magazine.
-He openly criticized the Ku Klux Klan and the racist attacks of the "Tulsa Race Riot" of 1921.
+He openly criticized the Ku Klux Klan and the racist attacks of the Tulsa race massacre of 1921.
 He worked with various groups, including the Virgin Island Congressional Council, the Democratic Party, the Farmer-Labor Party, the single tax movement inspired by Henry George, the American Friends Service Committee, the Urban League, the American Negro Labor Congress, and the Workers (Communist) Party (the name at that time of the Communist Party USA).

-In 1924 Harrison founded the International Colored Unity League (ICUL), which was his most broadly unitary effort.
+In 1924, Harrison founded the International Colored Unity League (ICUL), which was his most broadly unitary effort.
 The ICUL urged Black people to develop "race consciousness" as a defensive measure—to be aware of their racial oppression and to use that awareness to unite, organize, and respond as a group.
 The ICUL program sought political rights, economic power, and social justice; urged self-reliance, self-sufficiency, and cooperative efforts; and called for the founding of "a Negro state" in the U.S. (not in Africa, as Garvey advocated).
 In 1927 Harrison edited the ICUL's Voice of the Negro until shortly before his death that year.

 In his last lecture, Harrison told his listeners that he had appendicitis and would be getting surgery.
 Afterwards, he said he would be giving another lecture.
 He died on the operating table, at the age of 44.